svandenhout/UVA-course-shopper/README.md

 - user knows clearly at what step of the process they are

-- the user can always add a course easily
+- adding and removing courses is easy

-- all the functionality of the mobile app must be visible on the first screen
+- all the functionalities must be visible on the first screen

 - prefer images over text

-- design for tiny space
+- design for little space

 flow
 ----

-page:

 - two buttons in the header, courses i'm shopping and courses i'm following.

 - a list with the courses.

 	lists course names clicking the course will result in a detail page and the detail page will have a remove from list button

-- an add course button at the bottom of the page (not the bottom of the list). the add course button will show the search bar
+- an add course button at the bottom of the page (not the bottom of the list).

+	the add course button will show the search bar

 - a notification bar that gives hints about navigating the app (hints like mouse-over naming, breadcrumbs, a loading icon etc).